Krazete/sgm/README.md

 Base fighter names, quotes, stats, and ability names are not included in these searches.
 The search query processing method is also very basic, simply removing extra spaces and converting to lowercase instead of separating the query into individual terms.

+##### Shorthand

+The variant data object keys are included in variant name searches because keys often include common shorthand.
+For example, the abbreviation BHD refers to Bad Hair Day Filia, whose data is stored with the key `bHDay`.
+The exceptions to this rule are as follows:

+* `wresX`: Wrestler X
+* `gJazz`: G.I.
+Jazz
+* `toad`: Toad Warrior
+* `fColor`: Myst-Match
+* `inDeni`: In Denile
+* `gloom`: Tomb & Gloom
+* `claw`: Claw & Order
+* `lucky`: Feline Lucky
+* `splash`: Hack n' Splash
+* `meow`: Meow & Furever
+* `rerun`: Rerun
+* `necroB`: Necrobreaker
+* `polter`: Poltergust

+Moreover, the natural diamonds do not have any officially defined IDs.
+I made up my own keys to use for them, consistent in format with most other official variant IDs.
+I have considered renaming the exceptions listed above to make searching easier, but I want to keep the data close to the original as possible.

 #### Locks

 The lock that appears on the top left corner of each card prevents the filters from hiding that card.